cswmm/JakobsensCipherSolver/README.md

 One of the main challenges I ran into was debugging.
 I implemented the algorithm all at once, which at that point had so many moving parts it was a lot to dig through to find what was going wrong.

-At the end of the day, this project used Python and libraries such as Mat Plot Lib and Numpy.
+At the end of the day, I was able to apply Python, a new language, and libraries such as Mat Plot Lib and Numpy.
 In the next iteration I plan on applying more OOP design principles and testing incrementally to quicken the design process.

 # Sources: